al-serebrov/vue-flask-template/README.md

 The project is configured via environment variables, for convenience they could be placed into the `.env` file (e.g. `config.env`):

 ```
-export API_KEY="your_developers_auto_ria_api_key"
 export EC2_INSTANCE_PUBLIC_DOMAIN="ec2_public_domain_name"
 # default value for EC2_USER:
 export EC2_USER="ec2-user"
 ```

-To get the auto.ria.com API key, you need to visit their developers website: https://developers.ria.com/, register there and get the key.
-This API key is used internally by the backend and not exposed to the frontend.

 ## Development